Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 ![sources](./images/2020-09-10-16-08-53.png)
 *sources properties*

 Looking at the Sources section we can see several checkout options.
-Currently these will be ignored.
-This is on the [ToDo list](#Apply-resource-checkout-options).
-After conversion it should look like this:
+These are supported since version 1.1 and will show up in the following syntax if applicaple:

 ```yaml
 steps: